tolaadisa/ansible_config_mgt/Project12.md

 7. Test your set up by making some change in README.MD file inside your `ansible-config-mgt` repository (right inside `master` branch).

+If both Jenkins jobs have completed one after another – you shall see your files inside `/home/ubuntu/ansible-config-artifact` directory and it will be updated with every commit to your `master` branch.

+Now your Jenkins pipeline is more neat and clean.

+###  REFACTOR ANSIBLE CODE BY IMPORTING OTHER PLAYBOOKS INTO SITE.YML